 How do I apply for a Smith River permit?

 You can apply for a permit to float the Smith River in Montana on the Montana State Parks website between early January and mid-February.
+See this post for all the details on floating the Smith River.

 Do state parks accept national park passes?